JasonTorre/Cybersecurity-MyProject-1/README.md

 - Run the playbook, and navigate to [ELK public IP]/app/kibana to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Below is he specific commands the user will need to run to download the playbook, update the files, etc.

+- ssh into Jump-Box VM: ssh [username]@[IP_Address]

+Install, setup and launch docker using the commands below
+- ```sudo apt install docker.io```